walkingriver/scout-law/chapters/ch12-brave.md

 ## Self Reflection

-1. **Do you encourage open and honest communication in your team?**
+**1. Do you encourage open and honest communication in your team?**

 - What about when facing challenges?

-2. **Are you open to ideas and solutions from all members of your team?**
+**2. Are you open to ideas and solutions from all members of your team?**

 - Even regardless of their position?

-3. **Do you make it a point to look for long-term solutions to problems?**
+**3. Do you make it a point to look for long-term solutions to problems?**

 - Even under time constraints?

-4. **How willing are you to make difficult decisions if you believe they are for the greater good?**
+**4. How willing are you to make difficult decisions if you believe they are for the greater good?**

 - What if you don't believe it?

-5. **How do you inspire your team to act bravely when conflicts arise?**
+**5. How do you inspire your team to act bravely when conflicts arise?**

 - What about when they're faced with adversity?